anonymous0374/react-scaffold/docs/react-learning-notes.md

     a.
 What are State and Props
       > Props are the input of a Component, and immutable.
 Component acts as a pure function with respect to the props and returns an React Element.
+        --> in this point of view, components are "controlled" by props, or, you can control a component by controlling the props provided to it.
+        --> container components controls the props of the presentational components, so presentational components are fully controlled.
+        --> if integrated with Redux, the Provider HOC from Redux works as the container of the whole React App.
       > Component "owns" the State.
 Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn't care whether it is defined as a function or a class